 International Student Requirements

-We have prepared this comprehensive guide to assist you as you prepare for coming to Malibu, California.
+We have prepared this comprehensive guide to assist you as you prepare for coming to the United States to pursue a higher education.
 We encourage all new international students to read this guide in its entirety, and it is your responsibility to review the information within before coming to Malibu.

 Obtaining the Form I-20

 Obtaining the F-1 student visa in your passport

 Follow the steps required to apply for a student visa here.

 U.S. Port of Entry Immigration Process upon arrival

 - It's important that you keep your Pepperdine admissions letter, I-20, passport, student visa, I-901 receipt of SEVIS fee, and financial documentation in your carry-on luggage.
 Do not put it in your check-in luggage, as you will need to give it to the Customs and Border Protection officer when you arrive at the airport.